Cellular Respiration

 For this reason, it’s sometimes described as Central Metabolism.

-Cellular Respiration in a Simplified Chart
+Picture Cellular Respiration Simplified Flow Chart Version 1

 I generated the following text (in quotations) using Google Gemeni: